 - Only term life insurance policies are offered.
 If you want a permanent or cash value policy, like whole life, you’ll have to work with another carrier.

 - Ladder provides life insurance only, and not any other types of insurance, such as auto or homeowner’s insurance.

-If you're looking for an inexpensive term life insurance policy, with fast approval, Ladder is well worth checking out.
-It's one of our best life insurance companies.
-You can complete the application process in a matter of minutes and get coverage without a medical exam if you're in good or excellent health.
+If you’re looking for an inexpensive term life insurance policy, with fast approval, Ladder is well worth checking out.
+It’s one of our best life insurance companies.
+You can complete the application process in a matter of minutes and get coverage up to $3M without a medical exam.
 The premiums are among the lowest in the industry.

 However, if you’re over 60, or looking for a different type of life insurance (like whole or universal life); you’ll need to look somewhere else.
 Ladder offers only term life policies; and to keep premium prices to an absolute minimum, they don’t offer any type of riders to customize your policy.

 They’re an excellent choice if you’re looking for basic life insurance coverage at a low price, and don’t need any of the additional provisions that are common with most other life insurance policies.

 If you’d like more information, or you’d like to apply for an insurance policy, visit the Ladder website.